 Hooks and slices – a hidden issue

-If you struggle with a hook or a slice, you will undoubtably miss wedge shots left and right.
+If you struggle with a hook or a slice, you will undoubtedly miss wedge shots left and right.
 But there is a further issue, an open or closed club face alters the club loft too.
-This make controlling your wedge distances even hard.
+This makes controlling your wedge distances even hard.

 If you wish to become a great wedge player, work on building a more neutral golf swing.
 If you’re happy with your ball flight, just be aware of this issue and try to control how open / closed your club face is when you practice your wedge shots.

 The last point on becoming really good at distance control and wedge play is to become a master at controlling your wedge shot trajectory.
 The ball will always launch somewhere between the dynamic loft (red arrow) and the angle of attack (blue arrow).

 By adapting your ball position (forward and back) and weight distribution you can start to play around with your trajectory control.